Contesting a Will?

 - Personal information of deceased’s spouse

 Other persons who do not belong in any of these categories will need additional requirements such as a power of attorney in order to claim a death certificate.
 Costs vary depending on your type of claim.
-As of 2016, standard cost for the certificate is $53, while urgent requests are $78.

 Purpose of a Death Certificate